yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 5. Repeat these steps on the remaining 3 DCs (**DC02**, **DC03**, and **DC04**).

-    > **Note:** The Static IPs for each Domain Controller should be as shown the the following table:
+    > **Note:** The Static IPs for each Domain Controller should be shown as the following table:
     > |  VM  | IP Address  |
     > |:----:|:-----------:|
     > | DC01 |  10.0.2.5   |